 We strive to accommodate all research that adheres to our “do no harm” policy.
 To ensure animal safety and well-being, all project proposals must be reviewed and approved before research can begin.
 In addition, due to the large number of ongoing projects, we must carefully consider conflicts in animal use among projects.
 We therefore require a Research Proposal from all potential researchers in order to assess research design, study subjects and sample size, frequency of use, and the scientific merit of the proposed research.

-Please contact the DLC Research Manager (Dr. Erin Ehmke, email@example.com) to discuss project feasibility and to request the appropriate approval forms.
+Please contact the DLC Director of Research (Dr. Erin Ehmke, email@example.com) to discuss project feasibility and to request the appropriate approval forms.